 Diverse voices and varied perspectives challenge us to see the world through a different lens, and create a more inclusive and engaged society.
 But, as local media shrinks, so does community and regional perspective.
 Without intervention, there is a legitimate fear that Ontarians will lose touch with who they are in relation to their communities, their nation, and the world.
 Now more than ever, we need journalism with integrity; journalism that empowers us and connects communities to something greater than themselves.

-On September 6, 2017, we were thrilled to officially launch Ontario Hubs, a new project designed to explore local issues and increase Ontarians’ engagement in the public conversations that matter to them.
+On September 6, 2017, we were thrilled to officially launch Ontario Hubs, a project designed to explore local issues and increase Ontarians’ engagement in the public conversations that matter to them.
 Ontario Hubs have expanded TVO’s unique current affairs model through journalism hubs that provide in-depth analysis and inclusive debate, and result in more engaged citizenship.

 Ontario Hubs are creating a provincial dialogue, celebrating our differences, and bringing Ontarians together as a more informed public.

 How You Can Help

 Ontario Hubs have been made possible thanks to one of the largest philanthropic gifts to journalism in Canadian history: a generous and transformative $2 million donation from Goldie Feldman and the Barry and Laurie Green Family Charitable Trust.

 But its success depends on further support from generous donors like you.

-By supporting Ontario Hubs, you’re building an Ontario where people of all communities — cities, regional centres, First Nations, and small towns — will be better informed, represented, and politically engaged.
-Your gift will be matched up to $500,000, doubling its impact.
+By supporting Ontario Hubs, you’re building an Ontario where people of all communities will be better informed, represented, and politically engaged.

 We depend on you to continue creating these life-changing learning opportunities.
 Please donate today.